rpicard/explore-flask/source/configuration.rst

    DEBUG = True
    SQLALCHEMY_ECHO = True

-In production, we would leave the variables in Listing~ out of *instance/-config.py* and it would fall back to the values defined in *config.py*.
+In production, we would leave the variables in the above listing out of *instance/config.py* and it would fall back to the values defined in *config.py*.

 .. note::